mlutze/bartok-legacy/README.md

 At the end of a round, the player having least recently contributed a rule must describe a rule to be added to the game for all future rounds.
 The rule must be general, applying equally to all players.

+## Terms
+- Active Player: The player whose turn it is.
+- Pending Player: The player who must take an action in order to progress the game.

 # Developed Rules

 _Rules added as a result of playing Bartok._